Today, we’ll talk about “creep” in plastic materials.

 - Tofu: Deforms at first, but under continuous force eventually breaks apart.

-(Note: Marshmallows and clay can also eventually break if force is excessive.)
+- Note: Marshmallows and clay can also eventually break if the applied force is excessive.

 Creep behavior depends on several factors: material type, load, temperature, and time.

-Particularly under constant conditions, temperature plays a major role.
+Particularly under constant load, temperature plays a major role.
 With identical load and duration, higher temperatures increase creep.
 This occurs in both plastics and metals, though the degree varies.

-Harder materials generally resist creep better, while softer materials are more prone to it (hardness and compressive strength are good indicators).
+Harder materials generally resist creep better, while softer materials are more prone to it (hardness and compressive strength are useful indicators for assessing creep resistance).

 ● Creep Resistance